annp0/models-in-agda-pilot/OrderSystem/Comparison.md

 6. Each payment belongs to exactly one order.

-7. All payments are of a valid subtype (Cash or Credit).
+7. All payments have a valid type in {Cash, Credit}.

 8. Every order has a status in {success, failure}.